Hi creative friends,

 The ‘specialty’ glues are better because they have different ingredients to PVA glue.

 I feel qualified to pass judgment because I’ve tried all of the contenders and I’m not a fly-by-night crafter who’s thrown together a few craft projects recently.
-I have been working with adhesives for 3 decades.
+I have been working with adhesives for almost 4 decades.
 Which glue do you think big companies and art departments use?

 I get pretty miffed when I see bloggers commenting on the inferior quality of PVA, when they have made their own glue and over diluted it.
-It was doomed before it even started.
+It was doomed before they even started.

 I’m not affiliated with any company selling glue and have nothing to gain from telling you my findings.
 So please don’t get me wrong… I like those specialty brand glues, but I prefer PVA and believe that it is an equivalent product at a much cheaper price.